Introduction

 - Test the lights to confirm functionality.

-- Install Pendant Lights: Pendant lights can act as a stylish focal point.
+- Install Pendant Lights: Pendant lights can serve as stylish focal points.
 Here’s how to install them:

-- Turn off power to the existing fixture.
+- Turn off the power to the existing fixture.

 - Remove the old fixture and disconnect the wiring.